pmem/ndctl/ndctl-init-labels.md

 operate on every dimm in the system, optionally filtered by bus id (see --bus= option).

+`-s; --size=`
+Limit the operation to the given number of bytes.
+A size of 0 indicates to operate over the entire label capacity.

+`-O; --offset=`
+Begin the operation at the given offset into the label area.

 `-b; --bus=`
 Limit operation to memory devices (dimms) that are on the given bus.
 Where *bus* can be a provider name or a bus id number.